 UWE Bristol's Future Space – newly-created offices, workshops and lab-space for science and tech-based businesses – in the University Enterprise Zone (UEZ) has been explicitly designed to encourage innovation, collaboration and inspiration.

-Situated on Frenchay Campus, Future Space will support businesses working in high-tech areas such as robotics, digital and creative technologies, health tech and biosciences.
+Situated on Frenchay Campus, Future Space supports businesses working in high-tech areas such as robotics, digital and creative technologies, health tech and biosciences.

-The aim of the UEZ is to help smaller, high-growth companies not just by providing accommodation but also through access to facilities, business support, and opportunities for collaboration with university research teams.
+The aim of the University Enterprise Zone is to help smaller, high-growth companies not just by providing accommodation but also through access to facilities, business support, and opportunities for collaboration with university research teams.

 "Businesses moving in will get access to the sorts of academic expertise, business support and facilities that would otherwise be out of reach for new and growing companies.
 And they will be able to tap in to student talent through work placements or recruiting our graduates."